 How much does a new turbo replacement cost?

-- Vehicle Make and Model: Different vehicles have different turbocharger designs and specifications, which can affect the price.
-Luxury or performance vehicles often have more expensive parts.
+- Vehicle Make and Model: The specific make and model of your vehicle will determine the type of turbocharger needed, which can affect the overall cost.
+Luxury and high-performance vehicles often have more expensive turbochargers.

 What are 3 symptoms if turbo has failed?